SBUplakankus/Bobr_Ltd_Unltd_Greedy_Algorithms/docs/overview.md

 - Simple and easy to implement.
 Generally simple to understand and program, because their logic is based on making the most profitable decisions at each stage.
 - Often more **time-efficient** for problems with greedy choice property.
 Usually have low computational complexity, often linear or logarithmic, making them suitable for tasks requiring quick solutions.
 - Works well for **game optimisation** where you don't need to evaluate all possibilities.
-- Small memory requirements. because greedy algorithms make solutions based on the current state, they do not require storing a large amount of intermediate data this saves memory.
+- **Small memory requirements.** because greedy algorithms make solutions based on the current state, they do not require storing a large amount of intermediate data this saves memory.

 ## :warning: Limitations
 - Greedy algorithms do **not always** return the optimal solution.
+- Problems for which it is necessary to evaluate the consequences of actions cannot be solved by a greedy algorithm effectively.
 - They require **careful analysis** to confirm the greedy choice is correct for the problem.
+- **Lack of flexibility.** Greedy algorithms follow a fixed strategy of choice, not allowing for changes or improvements in the solutions during execution.
+They do not adapt to changing conditions or new data.

 ## :brain: When to Use
 - Problems with **optimal substructure** and **greedy choice property**.